calvinnnnnx5/CSC_139/project1/README.txt

 - pipe() creates a pipe, creates both the reading and writing ends of the pipe
 	- a pipe should not be used for a process to talk to itself
 	- use pipe to communicate between parent or child, or between siblings

+- remove() removes a file or directory that is passed in